 Crispy, savory eggplant bacon brings this fresh and crunchy vegan cobb salad to another level.
-There’s no need to sacrifice the crunch and saltiness of bacon in your vegan cobb!
-Alongside fresh corn, juicy tomatoes, creamy avocado and drizzled with tangy homemade vegan ranch, this cobb salad is an ideal summer lunch.
+With fresh corn, juicy tomatoes, creamy avocado and a tangy homemade vegan ranch, this cobb salad is an ideal summer lunch.

 Eggplant is porous and spongy, two characteristics that make it an all-star at absorbing flavors.
 At the end of the day, eggplant is the perfect vegetable to be transformed into savory, salty plant-based bacon to top this vegan cobb salad.

 Don't love eggplant?
 Try this crispy tofu bacon instead!